Metro-Records/scrapers-lametro/README.md

 Make your changes to the scraper code here.

-Merge your PR to push to `main` and publish a `staging` tag of the scraper image.
+Merge your PR to push to `main` and publish a `main` tag of the scraper image.

 To publish a `production` tag of the scraper image, sync the `main` branch with the `deploy` branch: